Scooletz/blog.scooletz.com-posts/2018-07-30-survival-of-the-fittest-systems.md

 When you use messaging, the versioning gets even more interesting.
 Let's imagine that, because of GDPR, you moved all the user data to the other service (The One That Should Be Named).
 Now, in the old User service, you might still accept the message with the request for changing some personal data and simply reroute it to the new one.
 This enables another level of freedom when versioning services.
 It's the called service that can help to move functionality to the other one.
 The client, once it has it's routing migrated, will call the new one.

-### <del>Revolution</del> Evolution
+### ~Revolution~ Evolution

 Letting your services, and, because of the former, systems evolve, will help you a lot.
-It lowers the probability of the big <del>failures</del> rewrites and help you to make more changes in a stable manner.
+It lowers the probability of the big ~failures~ rewrites and help you to make more changes in a stable manner.
 Yes, it costs, as every thing you take care of, but it helps a lot, if you want to keep your system healthy.